holtgrewe/tracdox/trac-sphinx/source/Tutorial/BasicSequenceIO.rst

 The program writes out one sequence with id "seq1" and the contents "CGAT" to the file given on the command line.
 Note that :dox:`SequenceStream` will guess the format from the file name.
 A file ending in ``.fa`` and ``.fasta`` mean FASTA, ``.fq`` and ``.fastq`` means FASTQ.
-Optionally, you can force to use any file format with the third parameter to the [dox:SequenceStream#SequenceStream SequenceStream constructor].
+Optionally, you can force to use any file format with the third parameter to the :dox:`SequenceStream::SequenceStream SequenceStream constructor`.

 Let us try out the program from above: